Gouthamve/geekon.tech/content/content/post/tsdb-as-a-lib.md

 There are several parameters here and let us first understand the structure of the database before we go to the parameters.

 So the database is structured as `Blocks` of data with each block containing the data for a time-range.
-While this is no longer the exact structure for the data directory (it changed very recently), it represents how the data is organised:
+While this is not the exact structure for the data directory, it represents how the data is organised:
 ```
-$ tree ./data
-./data
+➜  prometheus git:(dev-2.0) tree data
+data
-├── b-000001
+├── 01BH8A9V27EYAEVAV0FH92E27W
 │   ├── chunks
-│   │   ├── 000001
-│   │   ├── 000002
-│   │   └── 000003
+│   │   └── 000001
 │   ├── index
+│   ├── meta.json
-│   └── meta.json
+│   └── tombstones
-├── b-000004
+├── 01BH8YX0M8XAGH0KBRZ7X61MF0
 │   ├── chunks
 │   │   └── 000001
 │   ├── index
+│   ├── meta.json
-│   └── meta.json
+│   └── tombstones
-├── b-000005
+├── 01BH9KG6CZYBXVNHDQSTPXJD9X
 │   ├── chunks
 │   │   └── 000001
 │   ├── index
+│   ├── meta.json
-│   └── meta.json
+│   └── tombstones
-└── b-000006
+└── 01BH9KG6153Y4DE4ZMYE2FD2FD
      ├── meta.json
      └── wal
-        ├── 000001
-        ├── 000002
-        └── 000003
+        └── 000001
 ```
-So `block-00000{1,4,5}` contain data in non-overlapping intervals of time.
-Now whenever a new datapoint is ingested, it is written to WAL and then added to an in-memory (head-)block (`block-000006`).
-Now after sometime, the data in memory is flushed to disk as another (persisted-) block like blocks 1, 4, 5.
+So the blocks contains data in non-overlapping intervals of time.
+Now whenever a new datapoint is ingested, it is written to WAL and then added to an in-memory (head-)block (like `01BH9KG6153Y4DE4ZMYE2FD2FD`).
+Now after sometime, the data in memory is flushed to disk as another (persisted-) block like `01BH8YX0M8XAGH0KBRZ7X61MF0`.
 The smaller blocks are merged and compacted into larger blocks periodically.

 Now, if we go back to the parameters,